 One of the first things that you need to do is to use a realtor for a preliminary market valuation or hire an appraiser who could provide you with a detailed evaluation analysis of your home and how much its worth.
 Once you have this value, subtract the outstanding balance owed on the mortgage, and you will get to the current amount of equity in your home.
 We will be able to assist you with this process as well.

 If one of you want to remain in the home, you and your ex-spouse can request to have the mortgage refinanced.
 In most cases there’s a buyout, so the one who remains in the home, has to raise more money to pay the other party out.
-The individual keeping the home, must meet certain criteria, which proves they can manage the mortgage debt on their own.

 One party keep both the home and the mortgage